Yomguithereal/csvconf2025/SLIDES.md

 Because CSV is an affordable, understandable and free data format.

-So much so that CSV is now a `lingua franca` for data for our research engineering work.
+So much so that CSV is a data `lingua franca` for our research engineering work.

 <!-- end_slide -->